 Theft Crimes in Maryland

-Criminal Defense Lawyer Serving Silver Spring & Frederick
+Criminal Defense Lawyer Serving Hagerstown, Silver Spring, & Frederick

 Theft crimes are essentially crimes that involve intentionally taking someone else's property without their permission.
 The general theft provisions under Maryland law define theft in a number of ways.
 Here are few of the many ways that a person can commit theft, according to the Md.
 Criminal Law Code Ann. §7-104: